What size tablet should I buy?Tablets are, with one or two exceptions, smaller and lighter than laptops, which is why they're so

 popular.
-They predominantly come in two screen sizes, around 7-inch or
+They predominantly come in three screen sizes: 7-inch, around 8-inch or

 10-inch.
-Each has its own strength and weaknesses and fundamentally
+Each has its own strengths and weaknesses, and fundamentally

 changes the way you use your tablet.